sjamesparsonsjr/Hackintosh/README.md

 14. OS Type -> Other OS **NOTE** Located in Boot -> Secure Boot
 15. Log into BIOS and select Clover Bot from EFI **NOTE** Seems the USB 2.0 port on the case wont work, but the 3.0 port on the case worked.

-First run with Clover, loged into MacOS external.
+First, run with Clover, log into macOS external.
 16. Install Mac OS X using Clover.
-17. Using MultiBeast install boot path, the allows for the USB boot drive to be removed.
+17. Using the MultiBeast install boot path allows for the USB boot drive to be removed.
-18. Following Instalation Guide
+18. Following Installation Guide

-**NETWORK** Error, the WIFI card is not found, and therefore the Wi-Fi option on the MacOS install was greyed out.
+**NETWORK** Error, the WIFI card was not found, and therefore the Wi-Fi option on the macOS install was greyed out.
 **Trouble Shooting**
-- Installed Mac OS X Catalina with ethernet only.
+-Installed Mac OS X Catalina with ethernet only.
-- Inspected the hardware using *System Report*; it showed no PCI Wi-Fi but I did show USB-3 Bluetooth and the Broadcom chip.
+-Inspected the hardware using System Report; it showed no PCI Wi-Fi but I did show USB-3 Bluetooth and the Broadcom chip.
 I concluded that the PCI might be the issue.
-So the **SOLUTION** whiched worked was to switched the PCI card and reinstalled Mac OS X Catlina
+So the **SOLUTION** which worked was to switch the PCI card and reinstalled Mac OS X Catalina

 20. Downloaded Hackintool 3.4.9 [Youtube](https://www.youtube.com/watch?v=4lE3UXVcMjc)